SAP-samples/cloud-btp-cli-api-codejam/exercises/07-core-services-api-call/README.md

-# Exercise 07 - Making the API call
+# Exercise 07 - Making the API call and understanding the results

 We've finally made it to the stage where we can make the call!